Can’t wait to blast this baby on my stereo.

-This year’s Black Harvest Film Festival, which went virtual due to COVID-19, wraps up November 30.
-All the films are streaming at via the Gene Siskel Film Center.
+The virtual Black Harvest Film Festival wraps on Monday, November 30 with a tribute Chadwick Boseman.
+All of the Festival’s films are streaming via the Gene Siskel Film Center.

 Graham Nash, Elvis Costello, Angelique Kidjo, Sting, Jim James, Kesha, and the Brooklyn Youth Choir will perform when the David Lynch Foundation presents Meditate America on December 3.
 Katy Perry, Hugh Jackman, Debora Lee Furness, Robin Roberts, George Stephanopoulos, and Jennifer Ashton, MD will serve as hosts.
 The free virtual event aims to raise awareness of transcendental meditation, which is believed to help control stress and lessen the risks of stroke, heart disease, and depression.
 Viewers are encouraged to donate.